pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

  ```
 ##### Parameters
 `string query`
-An optional parameter representing the search criteria for stream views.
+An optional parameter representing the search criteria.
 If unspecified, returns all values.
 Can be used with `skip`, `count` and `orderby`.

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStreamView to retrieve.If unspecified, a default value of 0 is used.
 Use when more items match the search criteria than can be returned in a single call.

 `int count`
-An optional parameter representing the maximum number of SdsStreamView to retrieve.
+An optional parameter representing the maximum number of SdsStreamViews to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 #### .NET client libraries method
 ``GetStreamViewsAsync`` is used to search for and return stream views.